mattischrome/blogischrome/_posts/2010-12-01-the-setback.markdown

 title: "The Setback"
 categories: Life Experiences
 exceprt: Sometimes things don't go as planned...
-tags: [Self Improvement, Life Experiences, Depression]
+tags: [Self Improvement, Life Experiences, Depression, Films, Ten]
 ---

 Since the run there has been a bit of a hiatus in this blog.
 I wrote about how running was making me feel better.
 In fact, I should have said more.
 I recently stopped taking the antidepressants that I had been taking for eighteen months.
 This has been my longest period taking such medication but the running made me feel sufficiently good to decide that I could stop taking them.